One of the most popular question we get in the comment section of this site and our youtube channel is:

 For more info, see this introduction to VPNs by Gizmodo.

 Yes.
 Using a VPN will actually increase your data usage by a small percentage (around 5-15%).
-This is due to the encryption used to protect data transferred by the VPN.
+This is because of the encryption used to protect data transferred by the VPN.
 Encryption scrambles the data so that only your computer and the VPN server can read it.

-Once a file or piece of data is encrypted, it takes up slightly more space than the unencrypted file would
+After a piece (packet) of data is encrypted, it takes up slightly more space than the unencrypted file would.
+This is an unavoidable side-effect of data encryption, and it affects all VPN protocols, ciphers, and algorithms.

 Which VPN Protocols use the least data?